 Reporting To Parents/Guardians

 Any injury should be reported to the parent/guardian.
-If a parent/guardian meets a child at his bus stop or departure point and the child has injured himself during the course of the day, the Camp Director or leader should be sure to go with the child to tell their parent/guardian the nature of the injury and how it happened.
+If a parent/guardian meets a child at their bus stop or departure point and the child has been injured during the course of the day, the Camp Director or leader should be sure to go with the child to tell their parent/guardian the nature of the injury and how it happened.
 Children have been known to exaggerate and some parents/guardians tend to get emotional when their child has been injured.
 This, more than anything, will impress parents/guardians with the District's concern for the welfare of their child.